 Maybe monad: where is the join and nested Nothing

 When I looked at the definition of bind function of Maybe monad and try to look at in perspective of join.
-I found I can't see the join part of the definition, because it's implicit.
+I found I can't see the join part of the definition, because it's hid and blended.
 Here is the definition of Maybe monad:

 The bind, aka >>= can be defined as join . (fmap f).
 The f is the Kleisli arrow.
 The definiton of Maybe functor and fmap: